ElisaSalviato/3D-ETG/README.md

 ## /Data: input data

 The data required for the analysis are:
-1. Matrices with signals for enhancers and promoters to quantify the synchronized activity;
+1.	two sets of matrices containing activity status for enhancers and promoters;
-2. Genomic regions that describe domains called by a TADs caller at multiple level of resolution.
+2.	genomic regions that describe hierarchy of chromatin structural domains derived from a set of Hi-C datasets.

 ### 1. Data/Roadmap/Matrix/
-The [Data/Roadmap/Matrix](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/Roadmap/Matrix) folder contains data from Epigenome Roadmaps for the reference set of enhancers and promoters.
+The [Data/Roadmap/Matrix](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/Roadmap/Matrix) folder contains DNase-seq and ChIP-seq enrichment profiles quantifing the activity of our reference set of enhancers and promoters.
+Namely, we downloaded H3K27ac, H3K4me3, and DNase-seq consolidated fold-change enrichment signal tracks (bigwig format) from the Roadmap Epigenomic consortium [web portal](https://egg2.wustl.edu/roadmap/data/byFileType/signal/consolidated/macs2signal/foldChange/) for all the cell and tissue types for which all the three epigenetics marks were available.

-Each line contains the raw maximum activity signal measured across cell and tissue types (columns) within the genomic region of enhancers or promoters, according to the name file.
+Each line of each matrix contains the maximum signal measured across cell and tissue types (columns) within the genomic region of enhancers or promoters, according to the name file.
+The maximum signal has been computed using [rtracklayer](https://www.bioconductor.org/packages/release/bioc/html/rtracklayer.html) R package.
 At the end of each matrix the enhancer or promoter region must be specified.
 Namely, the following columns are mandatory:
 -	`chr`, `start`, `end`, for enhancers;
 -	`chr`, `start`, `end`, `symbol`, `strand`: for promoters.